mahmoudimus/ac/docs/public/guides/migrating-from-xml-to-json-descriptor.md

-# Migrating from the XML to JSON descriptors
+# Migrate to JSON module descriptors and JWT

 ## Resources
  * [Getting Started](getting-started.html) - the hello world tutorial has been renamed to the getting started guide and now uses the new JSON descriptor format for all examples.